jcgregorio/blog/about.md

 the online O’Reilly publication XML.com, wrote the first desktop aggregator written in C#, and have published various Python modules to help in putting together RESTful web services such as mimeparse, httplib2, and the google-api-python-client.
-I'm is interested in Go, Polymer, Web Components, REST, web services, APIs, URI templates, the Atom Publishing Protocol, big data, and any linear combination of such.
+I'm interested in Go, Polymer, Web Components, REST, web services, APIs, URI templates, the Atom Publishing Protocol, big data, and any linear combination of such.